 - Warren’s post was a “public statement on an issue of national concern,” and therefore not defamatory;

-- On the people who believed the post to be true, the judges opined, “It is the nature of satire that not everyone gets it”;
+- On the people who believed the post to be true, the judges opined, “It is the nature of satire that not everyone gets it.”; and

 - On the value of satire: “Indeed, satire is effective as social commentary precisely because it is based in truth.”

-In the end, the judges ruled that the post wasn’t likely to cause people to “reverse course,” so not defamatory.
+In the end, the judges ruled that the post wasn’t likely to cause people to “reverse course,” and therefore wasn’t defamatory.